-- 2.11 Reporting Insiders are also required to promptly update the Corporate Secretary of their profile on SEDI following any change of name, address or relationship with the Company or other change in personal information so that their profile on SEDI can be updated accordingly. - 2.12 Certain obligations also apply in respect of persons closely associated ("PCAs") with Reporting Insiders.
-Those obligations are outlined below. - 2.13 Reporting Insiders must notify each of their PCAs of the restrictions and disclosure requirements in relation to Dealings in Company Securities and receive acknowledgement from the PCA that they understand their obligations. - 2.14 Reporting Insiders must notify their PCAs that: - they are a PCA and that obligations arise as a result of their relationship with a Company Insider; - they must not Deal in Company Securities during a Closed Period; and - they must advise the Corporate Secretary of the transaction details immediately after they have Dealt in Company Securities.
+- 2.13 Reporting Insiders must notify each of their PCAs of the restrictions and disclosure requirements in relation to Dealings in Corporation Securities and receive acknowledgement from the PCA that they understand their obligations. - 2.14 Reporting Insiders must notify their PCAs that: - they are a PCA and that obligations arise as a result of their relationship with a Corporation Insider; - they must not Deal in Corporation Securities during a Closed Period; and - they must advise the Corporate Secretary of the transaction details immediately after they have Dealt in Corporation Securities.

-The Company maintains a record of all PCAs notified by its Reporting Insiders.
+The Corporation maintains a record of all PCAs notified by its Reporting Insiders.

-- 2.15 Participants in the Company's Equity Incentive Plans.
-Participants in the Company's equity incentive plans must not Deal in any Company Securities during a Closed Period.
-Participants must not at any time enter into a transaction that operates or is intended to operate to limit participants' exposure to the risk of holdings of unvested Company Securities granted under a Company equity incentive plan or vested Company Securities that are subject to locks-ups or similar restrictions. - 2.16 Restricted Persons.
-In addition to the obligations set forth in points 2.1, 2.3 and 2.4 above, Restricted Persons are subject to the additional Dealing restrictions set forth in point 2.16. - 2.17 Restricted Persons are people who are not Reporting Insiders, but who regularly have access to sensitive Company information.
+- 2.15 Participants in the Corporation's Equity Incentive Plans.
+Participants in the Corporation's equity incentive plans must not Deal in any Corporation Securities during a Closed Period.
+Participants must not at any time enter into a transaction that operates or is intended to operate to limit participants' exposure to the risk of holdings of unvested Corporation Securities granted under a Company equity incentive plan or vested Company Securities that are subject to locks-ups or similar restrictions. - 2.16 Restricted Persons.
+In addition to the obligations set forth in points 2.1, 2.3 and 2.4 above, Restricted Persons are subject to the additional Dealing restrictions set forth in point 2.16. - 2.17 Restricted Persons are people who are not Reporting Insiders, but who regularly have access to sensitive Corporation information.
 The Corporate Secretary will notify people in writing if they are Restricted Persons recorded on the restricted list (the "Restricted Person List").
-Restricted Persons include (but are not limited to):

-- Executive leadership team members;

-- Assistants and managers to senior leadership team members;

-- Investor relations employees;

-- Internal control employees; and

-- Employees working in the Finance Department who have access to financial performance information.
+Restricted Persons include (but are not limited to): - Executive leadership team members; - Assistants and managers to senior leadership team members; - Investor relations employees; - Internal control employees; and - Employees working in the Finance Department who have access to financial performance information.